This document describes the machine families, machine series, and machine types

 Machine family: A curated set of processor and hardware configurations optimized for specific workloads.
 When you create a VM instance, you choose a predefined or custom machine type from your preferred machine family.

 Series: Machine families are further classified by series and generation.
-For example, the N1 series within the general-purpose machine types is the older version of the N2 series.
+For example, the N1 series within the general-purpose machine family is the older version of the N2 series.
 Generally, generations of a machine series use a higher number to describe the newer generation.
 For example, the N2 series is the newer generation of the N1 series.

 Machine type: Every machine series has predefined machine types that provide a set of resources for your VM.
 If a predefined machine type does not meet your needs, you can also create a custom machine type.